etherlinkcom/docs/docs/welcome/how-do-i-participate-in-governance.md

 The addresses of the governance contracts are specified in Etherlink's kernel.
 For information about the Octez client, see [Command Line Interface](https://tezos.gitlab.io/active/cli-commands.html) in the Octez documentation.

-## Participating in kernel governance
+## Participating in kernel and security governance

-Bakers can propose, vote on, and trigger kernel updates with these commands:
+Bakers can propose, vote on, and trigger kernel updates and security updates with these commands.
+The commands are the same for kernel upgrades and security upgrades but they target different governance contracts.

 ### Getting information about the current period

-To get information about the current state of the kernel governance contract, call its `get_voting_state` view.
+To get information about the current state of the kernel or security governance contract, call its `get_voting_state` view.
 For example, this Octez client command calls this view for the kernel governance contract on Ghostnet:

 ```bash